Guide to Exploring the Charming Walled City of Cartagena

 *Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links.
 Disclosure Policy.

-In this post, I’ll share some background on the history as well as the highlights of what to see and do in the historic center of Cartagena, Colombia based on my 11 years living in the city, so you can be fully prepared to explore it yourself!
+In this post, I’ll share some background on the history of the Old Town of Cartagena and cover the highlights of what to do and see as well as where to eat, drink, party, and stay in the Cartagena, Colombia Walled City, based on my 11 years calling the city home!

-The Walled City of Cartagena
+The Walled City of Cartagena, Colombia

 The walls of the Old Town in Cartagena, Colombia, which date to 1600s, are among the most well preserved of any in the world.
-Along with the colonial architecture, they are a big part of the reason the city was designated a UNESCO World Heritage Site in 1984.

 Why You Should Consider Staying in Cartagena’s Walled City